MaikTungsten/smRNAseq_pipeline/README.md

 ## Background: smRNA-seq

 Single-microbe RNA sequencing (smRNA-seq) has emerged as a technology to monitor up to thousands of single microbial transcriptomes.
-For data integration and further utilization
+For data integration and further utilization, it is necessary to provide easy and reproducible processing of the raw sequencing data.
+Here, we provide a Nextflow pipeline, which allows to process smRNA-seq data from **microSPLiT**, **PETRI-seq** and **MATQ-seq** data with just one command.

 ## Principle and Possibilites

-This pipeline employs STARsolo for processing (mapping and quantifying) data from:
+This pipeline employs STARsolo for processing (mapping and quantifying) data from microSPLiT and PETRI-seq.
+Custom barcode positions in the reads are encoded in a protocol-specific manner and default barcode lists are adpated from the original studies.
+Please adapt them, should you have made changes to the barcodes and linkers.
-- microSPLiT
-- PETRI-seq

 For processing MATQ-seq data, raw reads are trimmed with bbduk, followed by mapping with either STAR or HISAT and quantification with featureCounts.